hmtosi/kale/README.md

 source .venv/bin/activate
 ```

-Install JupyterLab into your virtual environment.
-Then install the Kale backend from PyPI and the JupyterLab extension.
+Install the Kale backend from PyPI, and install the JupyterLab extension, `kubeflow-kale-labextension`.

 ```bash
 # activate your virtual environment if you haven't already